caddyserver/website/src/docs/markdown/command-line.md

 If you want to stop the current configuration but do not want to exit the process, use [`caddy reload`](#caddy-reload) with a blank config, or the [`DELETE /config/`](/docs/api#delete-configpath) endpoint.

+### `caddy trust`

+<pre><code class="cmd bash">caddy trust</code></pre>

+Installs the root certificate for Caddy's default internal CA (named "local") into the local trust store(s); intended for development environments only.
+May prompt for a password if there are not already sufficient privileges.

+**This command is often unnecessary.** Because Caddy will install its root certificate into local trust stores automatically when first needed, this command is only useful if you need to pre-install the certificates while you have elevated privileges, like during system provisioning in automated environments.

 ### `caddy untrust`